openrecordings/healthpal/README.md

     ```

 1. Coffee

-1. If all goes well, this will be the final output of the installation process:
+1. When the installation is complete, the last lines of output from the process should be:

     ```
     App is up and available at 127.0.0.1:3000